pthom/hello_imgui_my_app/Readme.md

 # Instant develop

-A preconfigured workspace is available at gitpod.io You can develop small ImGui applications in 3 minutes, *without even installing anything*!:
+A preconfigured workspace is available at gitpod.io You can develop small ImGui applications in 3 minutes, *without even installing anything*!
+No IDE, no text editor, no library, no compiler is required.

+With a simple browser, you can start right away:
 [Open the workspace](https://gitpod.io/#github.com/pthom/hello_imgui_my_app/tree/gitpod)

 See the demo on youtube below for some explanations: